 How do you use social media to promote your fitness business?
 Fitness businesses need to get people out of their homes and back into their previous fitness routines.
-Social media is one of the best ways to reach out and engage with your previous clients and potential new clients.
-These tips can help you get the most out of your social media presence.
+Social media is one of the best ways to reach out and engage with your previous and potential new clients.
+These tips help you get the most out of your social media presence.

 1. User-Generated Content

 2. Influencer Marketing

 Influencer marketing can help you promote your fitness business.
 Look for influencers who regularly promote fitness and fitness-related topics.
 First, look at the influencer’s number of followers and how they engage with those followers.

 3. Broadcast On Social

 You can publish live video content on many social media platforms, such as Twitter, Facebook, and Instagram.
 Use this option and try workouts, recipes, health tips, or any other content your clients would appreciate.
 Of course, publish recorded videos too, but a survey by Livestream found that 82% of social media users prefer live video to record video.

 4. Be Inclusive

 One of the most important messages you can send through your marketing is that you are inclusive.
 Ensure that your clients know you welcome everyone regardless of body type, gender, ethnicity, or sexuality.
-Clients will want to feel supported on their fitness journey, and you can promote this by being inclusive.
+Clients will want to feel supported on their fitness journey; you can promote this by being inclusive.

 5. Instagram Stories

 Instagram users love Instagram Stories.
 Over 500 million accounts use IG Stories every day.
-You can record live footage, add music and text, and interact with your audience on a real-time basis.
+You can record live footage, add music and text, and interact with your audience in real-time.
 It will help increase your visibility, build your audience, and show support for your clients.

 6. Don’t Forget Other Video Content Too

 Video will be a handy tool for you to have in your marketing belt.
 Make sure your videos are not too long and engaging.
 Think about recording ways to keep your clients motivated between visits, or you could record some quick workout videos and share them on your social media.

 7. Ephemeral Content Is Important Too